aerror2/BLHeli_S_C/README.md

+I am try to translate  blheli_s to c language, because i want to use stm32/or other mcu to control it.

+----  here is the original readme-----

 This tree contains BLHeli code for sensorless brushless motor electronic speed control (ESC) boards.

 To view and use the files, click the "Clone or download" button on this page,